Language Varieties of Italy: Technology Challenges and Opportunities: Language Varieties of Italy and NLP

 \subsection{Varieties of Italy in Multilingual NLP}

-Language varieties of Italy are barely represented in multilingual research.
-A notable exception is the inclusion of Friulian, Ladin, Neapolitan and Venetian in the \textsc{sigmorphon} shared tasks on morphological inflection in 2018--2020~\citep{cotterell-etal-2018-conll,mccarthy-etal-2019-sigmorphon,vylomova-etal-2020-sigmorphon}, albeit the latter two have been discontinuously represented.
-More recently, a language and dialect identification shared task has been proposed~\citep{2022-findings-vardial}, for which participants were given Wikipedia dumps of 11 varieties of Italy and were asked to classify text samples for a subset of the given varieties.
-Friulian, Ligurian, Lombard, Sicilian, Sardinian, and Venetian have also been included in a translation model covering 202 languages~\citep{costa-etal-2022-no}.
-Other efforts including language varieties of Italy are extremely sparse and mainly focus on learning methods, e.g., for learning contextualized cross-lingual word embeddings in low-resource scenarios~\citep[Griko in][]{wada-etal-2021-learning}, for language identification of text sequences in mixed-language documents~\citep[Lombard-English in][]{king-abney-2013-labeling}, or for investigating the effect of pretraining language selection on downstream zero-shot transfer~\citep[Piedmontese in][]{malkin-etal-2022-balanced}.
+Language varieties of Italy are increasingly represented in multilingual research.
+Friulian, Ladin, Neapolitan, and Venetian have been included in the \textsc{sigmorphon} shared tasks on morphological inflection in 2018--2020~\citep{cotterell-etal-2018-conll,mccarthy-etal-2019-sigmorphon,vylomova-etal-2020-sigmorphon}, albeit the latter two have been discontinuously represented.
+More recently, a language and dialect identification shared task has been proposed~\citep{aepli-etal-2022-findings}, for which participants were given Wikipedia dumps of 11 varieties of Italy and were asked to classify text samples for a subset of the given varieties.
+Friulian, Ligurian, Lombard, Sicilian, Sardinian, and Venetian have also been included in a translation model covering 202 languages~\citep{costa-etal-2022-no}, and a corpus for cross-lingual spoken language understanding has been annotated with slot and intent information in South Tyrolean and Neapolitan~\citep{van-der-goot-etal-2021-masked,aepli-etal-2023-findings}.

+Other efforts including language varieties of Italy are sparse and mainly focus on learning methods, e.g., for learning contextualized cross-lingual word embeddings in low-resource scenarios~\citep[Griko in][]{wada-etal-2021-learning}, for language identification of text sequences in mixed-language documents~\citep[Lombard-English in][]{king-abney-2013-labeling}, or for investigating the effect of pretraining language selection on downstream zero-shot transfer~\citep[Piedmontese in][]{malkin-etal-2022-balanced}.

-Multilingual pretrained language models have also been proposed in recent times to widen language coverage in NLP, e.g., mBERT~\citep{devlin-etal-2019-bert}, mBART~\citep{liu-etal-2020-multilingual-denoising} and XLM-R~\citep{conneau-etal-2020-unsupervised}.
-However, only mBERT includes some Italy's varieties, namely Lombard, Piedmontese and Sicilian, albeit under-represented in terms of pretraining data compared to other languages.
+Multilingual pretrained language models have also been proposed in recent times to widen language coverage in NLP, e.g., mBERT~\citep{devlin-etal-2019-bert}, mBART~\citep{liu-etal-2020-multilingual-denoising} and XLM-R~\citep{conneau-etal-2020-unsupervised}. mBERT includes some of Italy's varieties, namely Lombard, Piedmontese and Sicilian, albeit under-represented in terms of pretraining data compared to other languages.
+Training material is taken from entire Wikipedia editions, regardless of the covered variants, quality issues, and the representativeness of such language of speech communities (cf.~Section~\ref{sec:challenges-quality}).